joeylmaalouf/media-api-packages/README.md

 class `Playlist`: Given a user ID and a playlist ID, collect all of the playlist's relevant data in an object.

 class `Track`: Given a track ID, collect all of the given track's relevant data in an object.

+## VLC
+#####(`APIs/vlc.py`)

+function `mp4tomp3`: Converts the video file at the given input file path to an audio file and saves it with a different extension in the same place unless given a different output file path.

+## YouTube
+#####(`APIs/youtube.py`)

+function `search`: Given a search query, yield one page's worth of YouTube search results as Video objects.

+function `download`: Given a video ID or URL, and an optional directory path (defaults to current directory), download the video to the directory (as a highest-quality .mp4).

+class `Video`: Given a video ID, collect all of the given video's relevant data in an object.

 ## Example Usage